-Broadcast journalist Judy Woodruff is the co-anchor and managing editor of the PBS NewsHour with Gwen Ifill and Judy Woodruff.
+Broadcast journalist Judy Woodruff is the anchor and managing editor of the PBS NewsHour.
 She has covered politics and other news for more than three decades at CNN, NBC, and PBS.

 At NBC News, Ms. Woodruff was White House correspondent from 1977 to 1982.
 For one year after that she served as NBC’s Today Show chief Washington correspondent.
 She wrote the book,This is Judy Woodruff at the White House, published in 1982 by Addison-Wesley.

 In 2011, Ms. Woodruff was the principal reporter for the PBS documentary Nancy Reagan: The Role of a Lifetime.
 And, in 2007, she completed an extensive project on the views of young Americans called Generation Next: Speak Up.
 Be Heard.
 Two hour-long documentaries aired on PBS, along with a series of reports on the NewsHour with Jim Lehrer, NPR and in USA Today.

 In 2006, Ms. Woodruff was a visiting professor at Duke University’s Terry Sanford Institute of Public Policy.
 In 2005, she was a visiting fellow at Harvard University’s Joan Shorenstein Center on the Press, Politics and Public Policy.
 From 2005 to 2013, she co-anchored Conversations with Judy Woodruff at Bloomberg Television.